mahfuzsust/mahfuzsust.github.io/source/_posts/scaling-collaborative-editor.md

 ## Horizontal scale
 Distributed strategy of adding copies running same task in parallel.

-Both of them have separate pros and cons and different use cases to implement.
+Both of them have separate pros and cons and different use cases based on different scenario.
 But, in enterprise application horizontal scale is quite popular.

 ## Socket scale

 In our application, we are using socket to handle real-time operations and socket internally uses TCP port to establish a connection.
 The maximum number of TCP sessions a single source IP can make to a single destination IP and port is 65,535.
 So, we can only have maximum 65K of connection at a time with a single instance.

 There are two ways to solve this issue,
 1. Assign IPs to an instance and have ports associated with it.
 This way we can have maximum connection = number of IP * 65K
 2. Running multiple instance.

 The problem of assigning IPs to and instance is manual workload with limited capacity.
-For that reason, we'll be moving forward with multiple instance.
-And this way we'll have the benefit of scaling out more as per need.
+For that reason, we’ll be moving forward with multiple instance.
+And this way we’ll have the benefit of scaling out more as per need.

 With multiple instance, there is another issue of socket synchronization.
 For an example, two user is connected with two different instance.
 If one user posts an action, other user will not able to respond to it.
 To communicate with these sockets, we need a central place to handle synchronization.
 Any message broker with pub-sub mechanism will solve.
-For our use case, we'll be using redis for this.
+For our use case, we’ll be using redis for this.

 {% codeblock %}
 ...